Career Growth and Strategy Promotions, Raises and Negotiations

 The Career Wall & What You Need to Check

 Many workers believe in the idea of the "Good Worker": if they work hard and meet their goals, someone will notice and reward them.
 This is a belief that hurts careers.
-Asking for a promotion based only on what you’ve already done isn't a business plan; it's asking for extra money for work you were already paid for.
-This weak approach limits your power and how much money you can make over time because it treats your career like a favor you did, not something you need to plan strategically.
+According to ADP Research (2024), promotion rates dropped 25% between 2022 and 2024, falling from 14.6% to 10.7% across the economy.
+Fewer spots are opening up, so waiting to be noticed is a losing strategy.
+Asking for a promotion based only on what you've already done isn't a business plan; it's asking for extra money for work you were already paid for.
+This weak approach limits your power and how much money you can make over time because it treats your career like a favor you did, not something you need to plan.

 To break past this limit, you must switch from asking for permission to making it certain that the promotion will happen.
 The plan is to spend six months doing the work of the next level while training someone else to do your current job.
 This removes the risk for the company, making it costlier for them to say no to you than to say yes.
-By the time you have the formal talk, you aren't asking for a new job—you are just making your title match what you are already doing.
+By the time you have the formal talk, you aren't asking for a new job.
+You are just making your title match what you are already doing.

 The Plan for Promotion: Three Steps to Follow